 Reading Time: 2 minutes

 The handling of hazardous chemicals is a job requirement in many workplaces, but it can also be a dangerous one.
 Any employee who must come into contact with hazardous chemicals to perform their duties must fully understand guidelines for safely handling these substances.
-Mandates such as OSHA’s Hazard Communication Standard (HCS) have been put in place to ensure that information about chemical and toxic substance hazards in the workplace as well as protective measures are readily available for workers.
+Mandates such as OSHA’s Hazard Communication Standard (HCS) ensure that information about chemical and toxic substance hazards in the workplace as well as protective measures are readily available for workers.

 To help you maintain a safe workplace, we have outlined a few fundamental guidelines for handling hazardous chemicals.
-Please keep in mind that this list is not exhaustive and your employer may have specific requirements outside of these suggestions.
+Keep in mind that this list is not exhaustive and your employer may have specific requirements outside of these suggestions.